GadgetSteve/myvi/README.md

 ## About ImagePy
 [https://github.com/Image-Py/imagepy](https://github.com/Image-Py/imagepy)

-ImagePy is my opensource image processihng framework.
+ImagePy is my opensource image processing framework.
 It is the ImageJ of Python, you can wrap any numpy based function esaily.
 And Myvi is a sub module of ImagePy.
 You can use Myvi without any code.

 ![](http://myvi.imagepy.org/imgs/tooth.jpg "vessel")